The vast majority of the UK private sector businesses contained on our database are SME companies.

-For example, whereas a general accountant is fine for companies turning over up to £6.5m turnover a year, an auditor is needed for companies whose turnover is higher.
+For example, whereas a general accountant is fine for companies turning over up to £6.5m turnover a year.
+For companies with a higher turnover an auditor is needed.

-For a big industrial company working on tight margins, a specialist utility broker with experience in the sector is of more use than a general utility broker whose experience may be better for smaller office and retail units.
+If a big industrial company works on tight margins, a specialist utility broker with experience in the sector is of more use.

 You can approach the contacts you choose from our SME list in three ways – email, telephone, and post.